Labs64/netlicensing.io/_posts/2020-03-17-build-guided-product-tours-using-guidechimp.md

   - flow
 ---

 Customer retention and churn are the biggest concerns for almost all SaaS vendors.
-To engage the customers you need to help them reach "Aha!" moment faster.
+To engage the customers you need to help them reach *"Aha!"* moment faster.
-One of the proven tactics here is - Guided Product Tours.
+One of the proven tactics here is - *Guided Product Tours*.

 There are numerous libraries available, which allows you to create your own guided product tour and onboard customers quickly.
 Today we want to present you GuideChimp - a lightweight, extendable and most non-technical friendly library for creation of interactive guided product tours.

-Why is GuideChimp different
+## Why is GuideChimp different

-Although it does the same job as the rest of the Guided Tour libraries, the main differences are: extendability - use build-in plugins or contribute by developing your own plugin, which is extending GuideChimp functionality support modern asynchronous & single page web applications written in React, Angular, Vue.js and many others deferred DOM element assignment (lazy-loading) multi-page tour capabilities tour event listeners and callbacks
+Although it does the same job as the rest of the Guided Tour libraries, the main differences are:
+* extendability - use build-in plugins or contribute by developing your own plugin, which is extending GuideChimp functionality
+* support modern asynchronous & single page web applications written in React, Angular, Vue.js and many others
+* deferred DOM element assignment (lazy-loading)
+* multi-page tour capabilities
+* tour event listeners and callbacks
+* ...any many other useful [features](https://github.com/Labs64/GuideChimp#features)

 GuideChimp is the most up-2-date and well-maintained library as of today, and available under Apache 2.0 License.

-How To Start
+## How To Start

-Install
+### Install

 There are multiple options available on how you can include GuideChimp in your application.
 You can choose one, which fits best in your technology stack:
-HTML Element declaration
+* HTML Element declaration
-Node.js/npm Module
+* Node.js/npm Module
-ES6 Module
+* ES6 Module

 Below example can be used to enable GuideChimp by adding as a HTML head elements:

 {% highlight html %}